jeff-follestad/codeQuiz/README.md

 ## Background

-codeQuiz is a timed quiz on JavaScript fundamentals that stores high scores designed to help users gauge their progress compared to my peers
+codeQuiz is a timed quiz on JavaScript fundamentals that stores high scores. codeQuiz is designed to help users gauge their progress compared to their peers.

 ## Fuctionality